 Beginning with the 2019 reference year, two sources of data are combined to form a census of all units in the population of interest.
 These consist of:

 - Annualized data from the Quarterly Survey of Financial Statements (QFS, record number 2501) obtained from the Industrial Organization and Finance Division at Statistics Canada.

-- Administrative corporate taxation data in the form of T2 Corporation Income Tax returns and the General Index of Financial Information (GIFI) obtained from the Administrative Data Division at Statistics Canada.
+- Administrative corporate taxation data in the form of T2 Corporation Income Tax returns and the General Index of Financial Information (GIFI) obtained from the Data Stewardship Division at Statistics Canada.
 Taxation statistics are available beginning with the reference year 2000.

-While QFS and GBE data were collected at the enterprise level, the administrative corporate taxation data, on the other hand, were collected at the non-consolidated single legal entity level.
+While QFS data were collected at the enterprise level, the administrative corporate taxation data, on the other hand, were collected at the non-consolidated single legal entity level.
 Data for single legal entities belonging to a corporate family (multi-legals) are then rolled up to the enterprise level.